rifazn/dark-toggle/README.md

 # dark-toggle

-A POSIX compliant shell script that uses `gsettings` to toggle between the dark and light variants of a GTK theme.
+A POSIX compliant shell script that uses `gsettings` to toggle between the dark and light variants of a GTK application theme.

 <p align="center"><img src="https://i.ibb.co/ng2s9kd/test.gif" alt="A gif showing dark-toggle"></p>

-This is a simple script that _just_ toggles your gtk theme.
+This is a simple script that _just_ toggles between the current gtk theme variants.
 Adding features like automating at day/night cycles is not intended.
 However, it _can_ be used to automate theme toggling by using it as a `cronjob` or as a hook for tools like `gammastep`, or `redshift`.
 Check out the `contribs` directory (currently non-existant) for some examples.
 This simplicity, hopefully, will be more appreciated to those who use a Window Manager (as opposed to running a full DE).
 But DE users are of course, welcomed, nonetheless.
 As an extra note, Gnome Shell users can consider looking into the extension [Night Theme Switcher](https://extensions.gnome.org/extension/2236/night-theme-switcher/) which supports automatic day/night toggling out of the box.

-The preview image is using the excellent [Dark Reader]() add-on for Firefox to make websites that don't implement _"prefers-color-scheme"_ to change their modes.
+The preview image is using the excellent [Dark Reader]() add-on for Firefox to make websites that don't implement _"prefers-color-scheme"_ to change their theme modes.
 Make sure to have Firefox's theme set to _"System Default"_.

 ## Dependencies